 Ms. Trieu Thi Thu Hoai - owner of a high-end imported fruit store in Hoang Mai ( Hanoi ) - admitted that although lychee is very expensive, near Tet, the demand for gifts increases so it is still very popular.

-missing uc.jpg
+missing shoulder.jpg

 “From now until Tet, the store will only import about 300 boxes of Australian lychees.
 Of which, half of the goods have been pre-ordered,” she boasted.

-Ms. Ha said that there are two types of Australian lychee, one of which is called dragon lychee because the thorns on the skin are quite prominent, and the second type has a smooth skin very similar to Vietnamese lychee.
+Ms. Ha said that there are two types of Australian lychee, one of which is called dragon lychee because the thorns on the skin are quite prominent, while the second type has a smooth skin very similar to Vietnamese lychee.
 She has imported this fruit for sale for 3-4 years now.

-This Lunar New Year, she only imported dragon fabric because the design is quite eye-catching, suitable for buying as a gift for Tet.
+This Lunar New Year, she only imported dragon fabric because the design is quite eye-catching, suitable for the taste of buying as a gift for Tet.
 However, the total quantity sold for the whole Tet season is only about 1,500 boxes.
 At this point, the store only has about 200 boxes left.